Eloverflow/blogproject/README.md

 This will find the latest versions that match the version ranges specified in the `bower.json` file.

-This will copy the contents of the `angular-loader.js` library file into the `index-async.html` page.
-You can run this every time you update the version of Angular that you are using.

 ## Continuous Integration

 ### Travis CI